What is Test-Driven Development?

 - Run all tests

-This process sounds slower, and it often can be in the short-term, but it does improve the quality of the software project.
+This process sounds slow, and it often can be in the short-term, but it does improve the quality of the software project in the long-run.
 Having adequate test coverage acts as a safeguard so you don't accidentally change the functionality.
 It's much better to catch a bug locally from your test suite than by a customer in production.

 Finally, test suites can encapsulate the expectations of your software project so that your project's stakeholders (peers, future self) can better understand the project.